MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDriverFromDriverPackage.md

 ```

 ## DESCRIPTION
-The **Remove-CMDriverFromDriverPackage** cmdlet removes a driver from a driver package in Microsoft System Center Configuration Manager.
+The **Remove-CMDriverFromDriverPackage** cmdlet removes a driver from a driver package in Configuration Manager.
 When you remove a driver from a driver package, the device driver content is deleted from the source directory share for the driver package.

 > [!NOTE]